 Applications will be accepted from January 1 to April 3, 2020 through Submittable.
 You will be prompted to create an account or login if you already have one and:

 Complete the application.
 Please provide your contact information, including your mailing address, email, phone number and website.
 Please provide the name of the town in Maine you are associated with if different from your mailing address and describe your Maine connection.

 Submit a current resume PDF.
 Please do not exceed 3 pages.Please title file: Lastname_resume

 Work in all mediums created within the past two years will be considered.
 For video, performance, sound or installation works, please consider the physical layout and structure of the CMCA galleries and note any technical requirements.
 Artists are responsible for tech equipment beyond what CMCA currently holds.
 Project proposals will be considered for new work.
-Please upload your proposal materials in the work sample section.
-For questions regarding this please contact Bethany Engstrom at email@example.com
+Please upload your proposal materials in one document in the project proposal section.
+A floor plan of CMCA for reference can be found here.
+For questions regarding this please contact Bethany Engstrom at email@example.com.

 Upload up to 6 images, video and/or audio clips.
 Two of the images may be details.
 CMCA Artist Members* may submit an additional 4 images, either details or other work.